Ireland · Skilled Worker Visa· Leads to PROpen

 Does the General Employment Permit lead to permanent residence?

 Yes.
 The General Employment Permit is one of the pathways to permanent residence in Ireland.
 Eligible holders can generally apply for PR after approximately 5 years of qualifying residence.
-Conditions apply — consult a licensed immigration adviser for your specific situation.
+Conditions apply, so consult a licensed immigration adviser for your specific situation.

 Do I need a job offer for the General Employment Permit?